LINK to sample workshop activities to introduce storytelling and teach storytelling skills. (Steps 2 & 5)

-Below the two lists and a link to "The Power of Storytelling in the Classroom," which is the book's first of two chapters describing benefits, I have assembled a sample of 60+ excerpts and summaries from research studies, articles, personal anecdotes and books testifying to and documenting the educational impact of storytelling.
+Below the two lists and a link to "The Power of Storytelling in the Classroom," which is the book's first of two chapters describing benefits, I have assembled the major NC standards taught through my workshops and a sample of 60+ excerpts and summaries from research studies, articles, personal anecdotes and books testifying to and documenting the educational impact of storytelling.
 Thanks to the following people and organizations for leading me to these sources: Donald Davis, renowned North Carolina storyteller and writer, who has articulated and extensively explored the link between oral and written language; Marilee Clark, of the Timpanogos Storytelling Festival in Provo, Utah; the National Storytelling Network, whose "storytell" listserve put me in touch with the following people: Dr Eric Miller of the World Storytelling Institute in Chennai, India; Richard Marsh, whose blog, "Richard Marsh, Bardic Storyteller," has an extensive "Storytelling in Education" page; Margaret Read MacDonald, prolific storyteller, story collector, and author, who directed me to her excellent teacher's guide, Teaching with Story: Classroom Connections to Storytelling.

 Over the past fifty years hundreds of research studies have demonstrated the educational benefits of stories and storytelling.
 Some of these studies are actually compilations of multiple previous studies.
 Kendall Haven's groundbreaking book, Story Truth: The Science Behind the Startling Power of Story, which is cited several times here, was based on the findings of over 350 studies!
 Haven's work and many of the smaller studies attest that amid the great power of stories, the greatest impact is felt through storytelling; and within that realm the ultimate experience is not only listening to but telling stories.